 Food hygiene courses are available through Uttlesford District Council.
 However, there is no requirement for food handlers to attend formal courses or to acquire food hygiene qualifications.
 It is important however, that food handlers have sufficient knowledge to prepare and supply food that is safe to eat.

-For further information on this or any other food safety matter, contact Environmental Health Administrator, Lesley Johnston:
+For further information on this or any other food safety matter, contact the Environmental Health Team:

 Tel: 01799 510483